-The scope of the document is to describe elements of the algorithms that are chosen for implementation during the first year of the CCI+ Phase 1, towards the first production of test products during Year 1.
+The scope of the document is to describe elements of the algorithms that are chosen for implementation during the third year of the CCI+ Phase 1, towards the production of the CDR during Year 3.
 The selected algorithms are presented and justified, but the document does not contain the results of research leading to the selection of these algorithms.